kestra-io/docs/docs/administrator-guide/configuration/README.md

 First things first, you will need to configure the queue type and the repository type.

 ### Kafka configuration
-To enable Kafka Queue, we need add the following to your configuration files:
+To enable Kafka Queue, you need to add the following to your configuration files:
 ```yaml
 kestra:
   queue: